Gurdhhu/bioinf_scripts/README.md

 ### Motivation

 When you download the results of blast search from NCBI BLAST webpage, the table of blast hits does not contain any information about the matching sequences except their accession number.
-It is not convenient to check all the matches manually, especially if you queried hundreds of sequences in a batch.
+It is not convenient to check all the matches manually, especially if you queried thousands of sequences in a batch.

 ### Description